 Oh isn’t this the best side-effect of traveling!
 If you want to benefit fully from meeting new people while traveling I would definitely recommend trying solo travel.
 These new friends will probably have experienced heartbreak themselves and will be willing to listen to your stories.
 Even if your friends back home no longer want to hear that same story.

-Of course you will be doing more than talking about your heartbreak with these new and interesting people!
+Of course, you will be doing more than talking about your heartbreak with these new and interesting people!
 You’re here to experience new things after all.
 Meeting people abroad, where everyone finds itself in a similar situation, will open up your world to people from all countries and social circles.
-People who might not have even become your friend with in daily life because they are so different.
+People who might not have even become your friend within daily life because they are so different.
 That is what makes friends that you meet overseas so valuable.
 They add to your life in ways you could have never imagined.
-No judgement and no boundaries is often a philosophy amongst travelers and that might exactly be what you need at this time.
+No judgment and no boundaries is often a philosophy amongst travelers and that might exactly be what you need at this time.

 5. It creates distance